pelias/pelias/Libpostal_Integration/README.md

 | fallback_region | address (and possibly locality) not found, fallback to region |
 | fallback_country | nothing more granular found, fallback to country |

 - [ ] When nothing has been found using this new strategy, attempt a query using the old query logic approach and evaluate if results are reasonable.
-This can be tricky, so should first consider how often this will get called.
+This can be tricky, so we should first consider how often this will get called.
 This will be particularly important in order to accommodate for misspelled queries, since the proposed implementation will typically not handle these cases correctly.

 ## Operations